Part II

 The universe is less a clock than a song written as it plays.

 Emergence is unexpected arising: wholes with properties no inventory of parts can predict.
-From neurons: mind.
-From cells: life.
-From relationship: meaning.
+From neurons, mind.
+From cells, life.
+From relationship, meaning.
+Each arrives through organized exchange, not in isolation.
 Not a line, but a spiral of novelty—recursive, irreducible, creative.

 Defining Dynamic Emergence

-History shapes possibility without dictating it: a ceaseless becoming where novelty arises from within the field of relation.
+History shapes possibility without dictating it.
+Novelty arises from within the field of relation.

 Scientific Mirrors: Complexity and Chaos